dotnet/designs/accepted/2021/net6.0-tfms/net6.0-tfms.md

 **PM** [Immo Landwerth](https://github.com/terrajobst)

-In [.NET 5.0][net5.0] we defined a new syntax for target frameworks (TFM) that allows us to avoids tools and humans to use a decoder ring, such as the .NET Standard version table, to figure out what is compatible with what.
+In [.NET 5.0][net5.0] we defined a new syntax for target frameworks (TFM) that makes it unnecessary for both tools and humans to use a decoder ring, such as the .NET Standard version table, to figure out what is compatible with what.
 In this document, we're listing which TFMs we're adding in .NET 6.0.

 ## Scenarios and User Experience